oanhgle/Canonical/README.md

 ```
 This will allow you to run your project in your local host port

+## Run
+Code runs locally in port 5000 (localhost:5000 in a browser)

 ## Task
 To replicate a blog page using Wordpress API and Vanilla Framework